 In most states throughout the United States, it is the responsibility of the employer to provide adequate signage and safety precautions for their employees.

 If you or someone you know has suffered a serious electrical injury, our team of highly skilled personal injury attorneys can help determine if you have sufficient grounds to file a lawsuit and if so, we can advise on the most effective way to move forward with litigation proceedings.

 Need Help?
 Contact Our Phoenix Personal Injury Lawyers Today

 At the offices of Phillips Law, we strongly believe that everyone should have access to comprehensive legal counsel.
 With this in mind, we offer 100% FREE case evaluations that allow our clients to submit the details of their claim to our attorneys, who will then review the information and determine if we can help with a compensation claim.

 We also work on a contingency-only basis, which means that we only get paid if we obtain a verdict or settlement for your case.

 With our main office located in Phoenix, we provide legal counsel to injury victims throughout Arizona including:

 .
 And most of the towns and suburbs that surround these areas.

-To learn more about our services and how we can help with your electrical injury compensation claim, call or text 1-800-706-3000.
+To learn more about our services and how we can help with your electrical injury compensation claim, call 1-800-706-3000.
 We have staff that are ready to help with your inquiry and you will be quickly connected to one of our attorneys.

 If you would prefer to start immediately, simply fill out and send the Free Case Evaluation form that is located at the top of this page.
 Any information is strictly confidential and its 100% FREE to submit.